You

 many writers waste thousands of dollars recording or demoing

 songs that aren't ready to be recorded or pitched.
-And
+And some

-much less a song that isn't competitive.
+a song that isn't competitive.

 Instead

-of spending all that money on demos, recording studios
+of spending all that money on demos, recording studios and

-networking opportunities you'll encounter, you'll probably
+opportunities you'll encounter, you'll probably learn a

-learn a trick or two.
+trick or two.

 Even